-Digital clock can be adjust in ODO mode only, never select TRIP when you want to adjust your digital clock.
+Digital clock can be adjust in ODO mode only, never select TRIP A or TRIP B mode when you want to adjust your digital clock.

-4. To set the hour, press the SET button until the desired hour.
+- 4. To set the hour, press the SET button until the desired hour. - 5.
+Press the MODE button, the minute display will start flashing.

-6. To set minute, press the SET button until the desired minute.

-7. To end the adjustment, Press both the MODE button and SET button in the same time.
+- 6. To set minute, press the SET button until the desired minute. - 7.
+To end the adjustment, Press both the MODE button and SET button in the same time.